Cuff bracelet

 Cuff bracelet with original buttonhole

 You have probably seen such a cuff bracelet before where the original jeans button or/and button hole are used.
 I don’t particularly like that option because once you put it on it gets lopsided.
-This is due to having only one point (not two as in above tutorial) of fastening and the bracelet swivels.
+This is due to having only one point of fastening (not two as in above tutorial) and the bracelet swivels.
 Also, it’s rear to get a straight waist strip here, because next to the buttonhole it is usually curved.

 DIY denim bracelet

-But anyway, I will show you how to make a similar denim cuff bracelet with this type of fastener.
+But anyway, I will show you how to make a denim cuff bracelet with this type of fastener.
 This free sewing tutorial will be not so detailed, because it’s quite very similar the the bracelet above and I only will mention some differences.
 Keep referring to the first bracelet tutorial.

 Making it